Landed gentry

 Mr and Mrs Andrews (c.
 1750) by Thomas Gainsborough, a couple from the landed gentry, a marriage alliance between two local landowning families – one gentry, one trade.
 National Gallery, London.

 The landed gentry (also known as the squirearchy or simply gentry) is a largely historical British and Irish social class of landowners who could live entirely from rental income, or at least owned a country estate.
-The British element of the wider European class of gentry, while part of Britain's upper class and usually armigers, the gentry ranked below the British nobility in social status.
+The British element of the wider European class of gentry, while part of Britain's nobility and usually armigers, the gentry ranked below the British peerage in social status.
 Nevertheless, their economic base in land was often similar, and some of the landed gentry were wealthier than some peers.
 Many gentry were close relatives of peers, and it was not uncommon for gentry to marry into peerage.
 With or without noble title, owning rural land estates often brought with it the legal rights of the feudal lordship of the manor, and the less formal name or title of squire, in Scotland laird.

 Generally lands passed by primogeniture, while the inheritances of daughters and younger sons were in cash or stocks, and relatively small.
 Typically the gentry farmed some of their land through employed managers, but leased most of it to tenant farmers.
 They also exploited timber and minerals (such as coal), and owned mills and other sources of income.
 Many heads of families also had careers in politics or the military, and the younger sons of the gentry provided a high proportion of the clergy, military officers, and lawyers.
 Successful burghers often used their accumulated wealth to buy country estates, with the aim of establishing themselves as landed gentry.

 The decline of the gentry largely began with the great depression of British agriculture in the late 19th century; however, there are still many hereditary gentry in the UK.
 The book series Burke's Landed Gentry records the names of members of this class.
 The designation landed gentry originally referred exclusively to members of the upper class who were both landlords and commoners (in the British sense)—that is, they did not hold peerages.
 But by the late 19th century, the term was also applied to peers, such as the Duke of Westminster, who lived on landed estates.